WenjingYin-code/SPECTRA/README.md

 abun_clr = clr(multi_replace(relative.to_numpy()))
 ```

-Standardize taxon names, combine mapping collisions, and complete the intended
-feature table before CLR.
-Do not treat a CLR value of zero as zero biological
-abundance; it is the neutral log-ratio coordinate.

 ### MRI matrix

 If MRI values have already been calculated, SPECTRA can also start from an MRI table: